-When a company enters Administration, an Administrator is appointed.
-The Administrator has the powers very similar to that of a liquidator as outlined above, except the Administrator is charged with trying to save the company by getting the creditors to agree to waive some or all of the money that is owed to them, and allowing the company to come out of Administration and to trade on under the same ownership.
-Under this regime the shareholders do not lose all of their investment, if the re-organisation is successful.
+When a company enters Voluntary Administration, an ‘Administrator’ is appointed.
+The Administrator has the powers very similar to that of a liquidator, except the Administrator is charged with trying to save the company by getting the creditors to agree to waive some or all of the money that is owed to them, and allowing the company to come out of Administration and to trade on under the same ownership.

 The appointment of an Administrator is commenced by a company resolution of the Board (although it can be done by the courts or a creditor in some cases).